jaikiranc/quotes-api-automation/README.md

 Usage
 -----------------------------------------
 The project is broken into separate modules for API testing.
-Each of these modules can be utilised independently of the others using maven profiles.

 To run all modules, navigate to quotes-api-autoamtion directory and run: